JujuAdams/Elephant/README.md

 &nbsp;

-Arrays are assumed to have flexible typing, though arrays that are found to have a consistent datatype throughout are optimised automatically when serializing. &Preferably, constructors should only set default variable values and structs shouldn't alter state outside of their scope on instantiation.
+Arrays are assumed to have flexible typing, though arrays that are found to have a consistent datatype throughout are optimised automatically when serializing.
+Preferably, constructors should only set default variable values and structs shouldn't alter state outside of their scope on instantiation.

 **N.B.
 When using Elephant it is very important to ensure constructor methods are static.
 A non-static method cannot be serialized and will instead be set to `undefined` upon deserialization.**